barryosull/the-projectionist/README.md

 ## TODOs
 My list of todos for this project

+- Figure out how to handle exceptions properly.
+Harder than it sounds, we need to report the error, but also mark the projectionist as broken Should work differently depending on if it's a boot, or a play.
+On boot, report the error and stop the process
+On play, mark the projector as broken and report the error

 - Get Redis ProjectorPositionLedger tests to pass
 - Restructure test folders to make more sense
 - Write a better tutorial for the adapters